mooofin/portfolio/src/posts/nix.md

 ![[screenshot-1755422327.png]]

 Perhaps most notoriously, multiple applications may demand different, mutually incompatible versions of the same shared library.
-When this conflict occurs, one program’s gain is another’s crash, leaving the system as a whole unstable.
+When this conflict occurs, one program's gain is another's crash, leaving the system as a whole unstable.
 ![[3.png]]